 Document your skin's behavior and condition daily by creating a skin-log.
 Sometimes we think we'll remember just how our skin is behaving, but truthfully you may forget specific details by the time the experiment is over.
 This will allow you to look back and see just how your skin has responded to removing water from your routine.

-If removing water from your cleansing routine did not benefit your skin in any way or caused more issues, try using only filtered water to cleanse you skin and repeat the experiment.
+If removing water from your cleansing routine did not benefit your skin in any way or cause more issues, try using only filtered water to cleanse your skin and repeat the experiment.
 More often than not, you should see a positive difference in not only the condition of your skin but in the effectiveness of your products.

-If you notice limescale and have hard water, look into water softeners for your home, or change out your shower heads to filtered shower heads (I recommend Culligan shower heads, but do your research and choose the best option for you and your home) as well as faucet filters (also by Culligan).
-Unfortunately these filters will not remove chloramines or pesticide contaminants, but they will greatly improve your water quality and filter out damaging minerals and chlorine.
+If you notice limescale and hard water, look into water softeners for your home, or change out your showerheads to filtered shower heads (I recommend Culligan showerheads, but do your research and choose the best option for you and your home) as well as faucet filters (also by Culligan).
+Unfortunately, these filters will not remove chloramines or pesticide contaminants, but they will greatly improve your water quality and filter out damaging minerals and chlorine.

 I also recommend looking into your water district's reports.
 If you're concerned about mineral levels, chloramine levels, or pesticide levels you can contact them for further information or possible testing of the water in your home.